eggpi/citationhunt/README.md

 ## Citation Hunt

-CitationHunt is a simple tool for finding unsourced statements on Wikipedia in different languages.
+Citation Hunt is a simple tool for finding unsourced statements on Wikipedia in different languages.
 It is hosted at [https://tools.wmflabs.org/citationhunt/](https://tools.wmflabs.org/citationhunt/).